 Despite potential challenges, Vietnam remains as a new frontier for data centres in Asia Pacific.
 It is poised for steady expansion as its neighbouring ASEAN markets witness growth, especially around AI, and as regional enterprises look further into Southeast Asia to combat the impact of rising costs in their local markets.
 Ho Chi Minh currently accounts for 50% of operational capacity in Vietnam.

 However, the landscape is poised to change since the Vietnamese government announced the Law on Telecommunications that eases processes around data localization and cancelled foreign ownership caps for data and cloud providers to allow for foreign ownership in the country.
-These exemptions from the usual market entry constraints in Vietnam will entice more international operators to enter the market like Alibaba or STT Telemedia Global Data Centres, who have announced a JV with VNG Corporation, and South Korean industrial conglomerate, Hyosung Corporation, recently announced plans or expressing interest in developing data centres in Ho Cho Minh.
+These exemptions from the usual market entry constraints in Vietnam will entice more international operators to enter the market with STT Telemedia Global Data Centres who have announced a JV with VNG Corporation; South Korean industrial conglomerate, Hyosung Corporation; and Alibaba recently announcing plans or expressing interest in developing data centers in Ho Chi Minh City.

 Viettel have announced that they have partnered with Singtel to develop a submarine cable connecting Vietnam to Singapore and Southeast neighbours, Cambodia, Thailand and Malaysia.
 The national telco are also planning for at least two Vietnamese-owned cables operational by 2030, prioritizing shorter routes to other Asia digital hubs to accompany the government in building and developing digital infrastructure in Vietnam.
 As such advances take place, Vietnam will become a more attractive market for data centre investment.